canonical/cloud-init/doc/rtd/reference/datasources/digitalocean.rst

-The `DigitalOcean`_ datasource consumes the content served from DigitalOcean's metadata service.
-This metadata service serves information about the running droplet via http over the link local address ``169.254.169.254``.
-The metadata API endpoints are fully described in the DigitalOcean `metadata documentation`_.
+The `DigitalOcean`_ datasource consumes the content served from DigitalOcean's meta-data service.
+This meta-data service serves information about the running droplet via http over the link local address ``169.254.169.254``.
+The meta-data API endpoints are fully described in the DigitalOcean `meta-data documentation`_.

 Configuration
 =============